Ankita-klu/sentiment-analysis/PROJECT_REPORT.md

 ### 3.1 Critical Clarification: TF-IDF vs Word Embeddings

-**Prof. Goel’s Question:** Do we use word embeddings before L₂ normalization?

-**Answer:** **NO. We use TF-IDF, which is fundamentally different from word embeddings.**

-This distinction is crucial and often confusing, so we provide a comprehensive comparison:

 #### 3.1.1 What We Actually Implement: TF-IDF

 **Definition:** TF-IDF (Term Frequency-Inverse Document Frequency) is a statistical, frequency-based vectorization method.